An epic saga of loss

 On paper, there seems to be no shortage of conservation efforts.
 In reality, neither the government nor donor agencies could provide any conclusive information about the impact of such efforts over the last decade, although all stakeholders involved in tiger conservation would like us to believe that substantive progress has been made.

-When asked about the funding behind tiger projects in Bangladesh, Dr Aziz says, “When it comes to tiger conservation it is fairly easy to get funding.
-Around 110 million USD has been allocated through the WildTeam and around another 33 billion USD through other government projects in the last decade or so.
+When asked about the funding behind tiger projects in Bangladesh, Dr Aziz says, "When it comes to tiger conservation it is fairly easy to get funding.
+Approximately 110 million USD has been allocated through the WildTeam and around another 33 million USD through other government projects in the last decade or so.
 But that is just the tip of the iceberg.
 Most of this funding is dedicated to simply formulating plans and projects and very little is translated to action.
-Maybe all efforts are eventually lost in bureaucracy.”
+Maybe all efforts are eventually lost in bureaucracy."

 Samia Saif believes that whenever it comes to the issue of tiger poaching and trade, more focus is put on awareness and alternative livelihood but that alone will do nothing.
 "Authorities need to focus more on law enforcement," she adds.

 Despite substantial conservation initiatives and a steady stream of funding to protect the tigers over the past decade, it remains unclear what has been achieved, in terms of tangible results.
 While the government and multilateral donors highlight the many projects they have implemented, there is no data yet to support the extent to which they have impacted the number of Tigers in the Sundarbans.
 But with only a hundred or so tigers remaining in the wild (as per latest estimates), can we simply cite elaborate "project outcomes" as success?